Bulk billed telehealth. See a GP online

 Conditions commonly managed via telehealth

 Many common health concerns can be effectively assessed and managed through a telehealth GP consultation.
-Presentations that are generally well suited to an online doctor appointment include respiratory and urinary tract infections, skin conditions such as rashes or acne, mental health concerns including anxiety and low mood, ongoing chronic disease management, and sexual health consultations.
+Presentations that are generally well suited to an online doctor appointment include respiratory infections such as cold and flu, urinary tract infections such as UTI, skin conditions such as rashes or acne, mental health concerns including anxiety and low mood, ongoing chronic disease management, and sexual health consultations.
 Your GP can also issue repeat or new prescriptions, referrals, and medical certificates during a single bulk billed telehealth visit.

 Reviewed by Dr. Jason Yu FRACGP